Outline and Boxes on a Blue Blackground

 How can the law adapt to and anticipate the evolving nature of employment?

-In her book Philosophical Foundations of Labour Law, Gillian Lester, Columbia Law School Dean and Lucy G. Moses Professor of Law, notes that work has changed so dramatically that it can be difficult to connect it to traditional concepts on which labor law has been based.
+In her book Philosophical Foundations of Labour Law, Gillian Lester, Dean Emerita and Alphonse Fletcher Jr. Professor of Law, notes that work has changed so dramatically that it can be difficult to connect it to traditional concepts on which labor law has been based.
 Columbia Law School gives students the opportunity to immerse themselves in this rapidly changing field via courses, clinics, research, and other experiential learning opportunities.

 Why Columbia Law?